 - 1. We obtained an understanding and tested the effectiveness of the design and implementation of key internal controls over contract assets and revenue recognition. - 2.
 We obtained an understanding and evaluated the reasonableness of management's assumption and policy over contract assets and revenue recognition. - 3.
-We evaluated the reasonableness of the underlying data used in calculations for the percentage of completion. - 4.
-We performed a retrospective review of management's standard cost estimates.
+We sampled and verified the accuracy of the underlying data used in calculations for the percentage of completion. - 4.
+We sampled and verified the accuracy of the contract assets and revenue recognition.